Tanujaprabha/DATA-STRUCTURE-/README.md

 12.2 Implement a C Program for Min Heap and Max Heap and perform Insertion  of Nodes

 12.3 Implement a C Program to perform Heap sort both ascending and Descending order

+Day 13

+13.1 Implement a C Program to perform Merge Sort

+13.2 Implement a C Program to perform Insertion Sort

+13.3 Implement a C Program to perform Radix Sort

+13.4 Implement a C Program to perform Bubble Sort

+13.5 Implement a C Program to perform Shell Sort